York–Durham Heritage Railway: Operations

-Trains are scheduled on weekends from June through mid-October, and are pulled by an Alco RS-11 diesel locomotive, #3612, which was built for the Duluth, Winnipeg & Pacific Railway in 1956.
-Coaches include both vintage heavyweights built in the 1910s and 1920s, and lightweight cars from 1954.
+Trains were usually scheduled on weekends from June through mid-October, and were pulled by an Alco RS-11 diesel locomotive, #3612, which was built for the Duluth, Winnipeg & Pacific Railway in 1956.
+Coaches included both vintage heavyweights built in the 1910s and 1920s, and lightweight cars from 1954.

-The railway cars are stored at an open rail yard on Railway Street/King Street West in Uxbridge, Ontario.
+The railway cars were stored at an open rail yard on Railway Street/King Street West in Uxbridge, Ontario.
 Several railway sheds are on the yard.
 The most significant is the Uxbridge Station, built in 1904.